exevectorr/DimpleOS/README.md

 Be ready with your auto recovery tool on your USB drive.

 There are a lot more secrets in the boot settings coming soon.
 Keep an eye out in the boot settings after every update, and you might find a new secret.
 If you do find a new secret, feel free to leak it on whatever platform — Discord, Snapchat, or TikTok.
 You can leak secrets if you find them.
 Just remember to follow the license!

+## custm systems
+you can create a custom system in the booter and to use it you just have to download one of the 4 systems and to not boot to the custom system just delete the system file in the dimpleOS folder or delete the folder and use the auto recovery tool in the Booter